nayere6342/apcsa-freedom-project/blog/entry05.md

     * Since, without a clear plan I wouldn't be able to know what to do with the game or even the MVP.
 Just because flappy bird is a simple game doesn't mean I should have a plan on what I should do.

-* The last takeaway from this was that I needed to tinker with `pygame` to help me to understand how to use it.

-    * In order to truly understand it since a lot of the code I know how to write is just JS.
-So being able to learn Python is important for me.
+* Last takeaway I needed to stop stressing over the little things and foces on the bigger things which is something I would have done differently

 ---